flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/ground.md

 A warning message will appear if you enable the system to remind users of these potential incompatibilities.

 External add-ons can recognize the flyPad pushback system and also deactivate it if they choose to do so by reading/setting this LVAR variable: `L:A32NX_PUSHBACK_SYSTEM_ENABLED`.

 ### Call/Release Tug

 Pressing this button will call and attach the pushback tug or release it in case it was already attached.

 !!! warning "Tug Animation"
-    From the point of view of the aircraft the tug appears to be immediately attached.
-This is a sim issue as the tug's animation is not in sync with the tug-attached signal to the aircraft.
-This also allows to pushback immediately although the visual tug is not yet connected to the aircraft.
+    From the perspective of the aircraft, the tug appears to be immediately attached.
+This is a sim issue, as the tug's animation is not in sync with the tug-attached signal to the aircraft.
+This also allows to pushback immediately, although the visual tug is not yet connected to the aircraft.
     <p />
     To overcome this limitation the sim's pushback tug model would need to be changed which would conflict with other pushback add-ons which use this method.
-We have therefore chosen not to implement this at this time.
+We have therefore decided not to implement this at this time.

-When releasing the tug the button will stay amber until the pushback pin is removed and the ECAM memo "NW STRG DISC" has disappeared (~15sec).
+When releasing the tug, the button will stay amber until the pushback pin is removed and the ECAM memo "NW STRG DISC" has disappeared (~15sec).
 The aircraft cannot be steered with the nose wheel steering pin installed.

 !!! block ""
     ![img.png](../../assets/flypados3/flypad-pushback-tugcall.png){align=center width=32% loading=lazy}